MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Enter checkbook information.
 See *Setting up a checkbook* .

 2. In the Maximum Payables Check Amount field, enter the largest amount a check from this checkbook can be written for.
-If you don’t want to set a limit, leave the amount at \$0.00; no maximum will apply.
+If you don't want to set a limit, leave the amount at \$0.00; no maximum will apply.

 3. In the Maximum Payables Check Password, enter a password to allow checks to